oxc-project/javascript-parser-in-rust/docs/ast.md

 #### Memory Arena

-Using the global memory allocator for an AST is actually not really efficient.
+Using the global memory allocator for the AST is actually not really efficient.
 Every `Box` and `Vec` are allocated on demand, and then dropped separately.
-What we would like to do is pre-allocate and drop in wholesale.
+What we would like to do is pre-allocate memory and drop in wholesale.

 :::info
 You can read more on this topic in [this blog post](https://manishearth.github.io/blog/2021/03/15/arenas-in-rust/)